POWER FLOATS & SPONGES

 | Mounting plate replacement | DED776701 mounting disc | 390 mm · screw-fixed · 4-point |

-Clean pads thoroughly between elevations.
-Dried render fragments embedded in a sponge or polystyrene face act as abrasive particles on the next pass, leaving fine score lines across an otherwise uniform surface — and that defect is harder to remove than to prevent.
-A bucket of clean water and a stiff brush on the scaffold platform is all the equipment required; thirty seconds of cleaning between panels eliminates the most common finishing defect on mechanically floated facades.
+- Clean pads between every elevation: dried render fragments embedded in a sponge or polystyrene face act as abrasive particles on the next pass, scoring fine lines into an otherwise uniform surface.
+Thirty seconds with a bucket of clean water and a stiff brush on the scaffold platform eliminates the most common finishing defect on mechanically floated facades.

-Professional operators consistently report that planning the floating sequence is what separates a clean elevation from a marginal one.
-On multi-storey scaffold, work each lift from top to bottom within the panel and move across the elevation in the same direction as the render application — never reversing mid-panel, where the forward and return overlap produces a visible texture change after cure.
-The simpler approach usually wins: plan the run before starting the topcoat, and the lap-mark problem rarely appears at all.
+- Plan the floating sequence before the topcoat hits the wall: on multi-storey scaffold, work each lift from top to bottom within the panel and move across the elevation in the same direction as the render application — never reversing mid-panel, where the forward and return overlap produces a visible texture change after cure.

-- Large-scale facade rendering: the DED7767 and its pad system deliver the speed and consistency uninterrupted panels above approximately 3 m² need to maintain a wet edge through to the end of the elevation.
+- Large-scale facade rendering above 3 m² uninterrupted panel: the DED7767 and its pad system deliver the speed and consistency that storey-height work needs to maintain a wet edge through to the end of the elevation under typical UK timing windows.

-- Commercial tiling and grouting: the KAEM hydro-foam sponges and double-layer tiling sponges handle the high-volume grout clean-up and surface refinement that large ceramic and porcelain installations require.
+- Commercial tiling and high-volume grouting: the KAEM hydro-foam sponges and double-layer tiling sponges handle the grout clean-up and surface refinement that large ceramic and porcelain installations require across multi-day commercial programmes.

-- Tool stage, not finish stage: these tools refine the surface — they do not determine the texture itself.
-For the render that the float will finish, see the premium silicone render range for grain sizes and colour options.
+- Render finish selection rather than finishing tool: these tools refine the surface but do not determine the texture itself — for the render that the float will finish, the premium silicone render range covers grain sizes, colour options, and binder systems.

 Which pad should I use for thin-coat silicone render?